 - Corporate Veil: This separates the assets and liabilities of the LLC owners and that of the company.
 It serves to protect LLC owners from financial risk through their company.
 However, the corporate veil is not available to a Wyoming LLC which is found to be fraudulent.
 An LLC will continue to be protected by the corporate veil so long as it does not involve itself in fraud and performs its corporate responsibilities.

 - State Taxes: Wyoming does not collect state income tax from individuals and businesses and does not plan to do so in the future.
 The reason for this is that the state has had a multiple year budget surplus.
 Creating an LLC in Wyoming is cheaper than other states, and other ongoing costs payable to the state are also considerably lower.

 - Does Not Require Citizenship: Citizenship is not a requirement for establishing a Wyoming LLC.
 You can live anywhere in the world and operate an LLC in Wyoming.
 Business owners can use several affordable Wyoming mail forwarding services to provide the necessary presence to operate in the state.

 - Perpetual Existence: A Wyoming LLC is a separate legal entity from its owners.
 It can exist on its own perpetually.
 Wyoming LLCs can operate for long periods spanning several generations.
 The ownership interest in a Wyoming LLC can be gifted or sold, and the company can operate until its dissolution.

 If you need help with Wyoming LLC asset protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.